-3.3 All studies should be performed in a laboratory where ambient temperature is controlled, free from drafts and where there is no exposure to ultraviolet rays that may result in heating.
-The imaging room should be comfortably cool to allow for pull-off of superficial heat which may produce artifact from the skin. used).
-The IR imaging suite should maintain a steady state 20° to 25° ($\pm 1^{\circ}$ C) throughout testing.
-In cases where patients are being evaluated for sympathetic dysfunction (RSD/CRPS I or II) 20°C (± 1°C) is preferred.
-Unless a stress exam is intentionally being done no extraneous thermal stresses should exist.
+3.3 Environmental Controls: All studies should be performed in a laboratory where ambient temperature is controlled, free from drafts and where there is no exposure to infrared sources that may result in heating.
+The imaging room should be comfortably cool to allow for pull-off of superficial heat which may produce artifact from the skin.
+Mirrors, glass and other reflective surfaces should not be placed in the imager field of view.
+The IR imaging suite should maintain a steady state 19° to 25° (\pm 1°C) throughout testing.
+In cases where patients are being evaluated for sympathetic dysfunction (RSD/CRPS I or II) 20°C (\pm 1°C) or lower is preferred.
+Unless a cold stress exam that does not rely on cold ambient temperature is intentionally being done and recovery time is monitored then no extraneous thermal stresses should exist.
+Irrespective of what method is employed to perform the cold stress study each laboratory should validate that its protocol is indeed a cold pressor test.

-3.4 Ventilation systems should be designed to avoid direct airflow onto the patient.
+3.4 Ventilation systems should be designed to avoid airflow onto the patient imager, and natural convection kept at or below 0.2 m/s.
 The patient should be standing on a carpeted floor.
 Exposing the patient's feet may assist with equilibration, even with upper extremity examinations.
+The patient most commonly undergoes equilibration in a standing, sitting, or supine position however different positioning as determined by the interpreting thermologist for the study being performed may be utilized as well.
 Standard fluorescent lights are appropriate.
+The humidity of the room must also be controlled such that there is no moisture build up on the skin, perspiration, or vapor levels that can interact with radiant infrared energy.
+Relative Humidity below 70% is generally acceptable.

-3.5 Infrared studies performed in a steady state 20° C (\pm 1°C) environment can be accomplished with one set of images, providing the patient equilibrated for 15-20 minutes prior to imaging.
-If studies are intended to be used for medical or medical legal purposes then more than one set of images however is advised.
+3.5 Infrared studies performed in a steady state can be accomplished with one set of images, providing the patient equilibrated for 15-20 minutes prior to imaging in a cool environment $19^{\circ}C-250C (\pm 1^{\circ}C)$.
+If studies are intended to be used for medical or medical-legal purposes however then more than one set of images taken at 15 minute or pre-defined recovery time monitoring intervals is advised.

-3.6 If Infrared studies are performed in an environment where the ambient image suite temperature is greater than 21° C, or if the thermologist desires to assess either SSR or reproducibility and progressive change with increased exposure to the ambient temperature, then repeating the study one to two times at fifteen minute intervals should be performed.
-In post sympatholytic blockade studies or in patients who are undergoing solely cold water autonomic functional stress testing, equilibration is not required nor is the imaging suite temperature critical.
+3.6 If Infrared studies are performed in an environment where the ambient image suite temperature is greater than 21° C, or if the thermologist desires to assess SSR, recovery time, reproducibility, or progressive change with prolonged exposure to cold ambient temperature, then repeating the study one to two times at fifteen minute or pre-defined recovery time monitoring intervals should be performed.
+In post sympatholytic blockade studies or in patients who are undergoing monitoring solely for cold water autonomic functional stress testing, post blockade equilibration is not required and imaging suite temperature is not as critical.

 3.7 A standard exam protocol for each segment evaluated should be used.
-This will frequently require multiple infrared SSR windows with different points of focus (arm, forearm, wrist, hand, thigh, leg, foot, cervical, thoracic and lumbosacral spine).
+This will frequently require multiple infrared windows with different points of focus (arm, forearm, wrist, hand, thigh, leg, foot, cervical, thoracic and lumbosacral spine).
 Each point of focus should include anterior, posterior, medial, lateral oblique views.
 Contralateral and AP views should be equidistant and fill the image screen.
 When possible, it is recommended that the contralateral extremity images should be captured in the same image.
 Additional images obtainment may be required for patients with specific, unique circumstances.